If you are applying to The University of Tulsa, the fee for the application costs $60.

 It is moderately difficult to be admitted as a transfer student.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|